Skip to content

 What is the Difference Between an Assignment and a Novation in the UK?

-As a business owner, you may encounter occasions where you must transfer certain beneficial rights or obligations to a third party.
-For example, your business may stop performing a service and wish to transfer the rights conveyed to you under a particular contract to another party.
-An assignment or a novation can help you do this.
-However, they act in very different ways and have differing requirements.
+When you need to transfer rights or obligations under a contract to a third party, choosing the right legal mechanism is essential.
+Assignments and novations can both achieve this, but they work in very different ways and carry different requirements.
 This article will explain the main differences between an assignment and a novation and the circumstances where you may wish to use them.

 What is an Assignment?

-Under the terms of a standard contractual agreement, you or your business partners will receive rights or benefits.
-You can transfer the right to receive these benefits through an assignment to anyone who is not part of the original agreement.
-Assignments are made through an assignment deed, which will set out the benefits you wish to bestow on another person.
-It is worth noting that you can only assign your own rights.
-You cannot assign any other person’s rights conveyed in a contract.
+Under the terms of a standard contractual agreement, your business may receive rights or benefits, such as the right to be paid.
+You may wish to transfer the right to receive these benefits through an assignment to someone who is not a party to the original agreement.
+The assignment of the right can be granted to a third party through an assignment deed.
+This will set out the benefits you wish to bestow on another person.
+It is worth noting that you can only assign your rights.
+You cannot assign any rights conveyed in a contract to another person.

 Assignments are common in construction contracts where a property developer may enter into a building contract with a contractor.
 The developer can transfer their rights under that contract to anyone buying the property.
 Those rights then allow the purchaser to demand the contractor perform their duties under the original arrangement.
 Otherwise, they can make a claim against the contractor for a breach of contract.